yednaph/Crystal-Structure/README.md

 https://publcif.iucr.org/publcif.php
 https://aflowlib.org/search/

-Also, we can generate the CIF file by using some tools such as:
+Also, by using some tools such as VESTA, cif2cell, QE Input generator

 Vesta is available for download here(https://jp-minerals.org/vesta/en/).
 Crystal structure visualization, creation, modification in supercells, etc, can be done.